Results 15,361 to 15,380 of 36736

 It's was a good play Drayk, sorry I cut it short.
 Scrap is really scarce in those later levels, I guess the assumption is we should be assault.
 I just love my sniper turrets too much.

-Ass Rev is more of the same, it's funny Ass Bro felt like a perfectly good way to end the series but Rev felt like a great ending to Ezio but a shoehorned ending to Altair.I'm failing to writing a blog, specifically about playing games the wrong way
+Ass Rev is more of the same, it's funny Ass Bro felt like a perfectly good way to end the series but Rev felt like a great ending to Ezio but a shoehorned ending to Altair.I am once again writing a blog, vaguely about playing games the wrong way

 12-06-2013, 11:16 AM #15380